winsecurity/SoftwarePnPPowerDriverTemplate/README.md

 - you can use devcon.exe for installation as well, `devcon.exe install softwarepnppower.inf ROOT\SOFTWAREPNPPOWER`
 - you can use device manager and install the .inf file

+# Note
+My code is not perfect 😭, any bug fixes are welcome, use at your own risk of bsod 😭

+# DebugView screenshots